Q and A with StormHour Featured Meteorologist – Shiri Spear

 Prior to WFXT, Shiri was a meteorologist at WTVJ, NBC6, in Miami.
 Before that, she was a meteorologist and environmental reporter at WWLP-TV22 News, the NBC affiliate in western Massachusetts.

 Shiri’s studies to become a meteorologist started at McGill University in Montreal, Canada.
 She then relocated to Camp Lejeune, NC where her husband, a US Marine, was stationed.
 While in North Carolina, Shiri’s focus turned to education.

 Shiri moved back to her hometown in New Hampshire when her husband Matt was deployed.
 She completed her B.A. in Secondary Mathematics Education at Rivier University in Nashua and taught preschool full time.

-Shiri traded 7th grade pre-algebra to follow her passion for weather and forecasting.
-She earned a M.S. in Atmospheric and Environmental Science from UMass Lowell in 2007.
+Shiri traded 7th-grade pre-algebra to follow her passion for weather and forecasting.
+She earned an M.S. in Atmospheric and Environmental Science from UMass Lowell in 2007.